-The locals say that the unique wind rose of the area is responsible for the meat’s acclaimed taste and there are exact procedures in place on what to do with the meat depending on the conditions outside, i.e. the wind, the humidity, etc.
+The locals say that the unique wind rose of the area is responsible for the meat’s acclaimed taste.
+There are exact procedures on what to do with the meat depending on the conditions outside, i.e. the wind, the humidity, etc.

-Once the meat is ready, the first tasting by the makers is usually accompanied by rakija.
-It is meant to be cut thin enough so that you are able to see the Lovćen mountain through it and the longer you chew it, the tastier it becomes.
+Once the meat is ready, the first tasting by the makers is usually accompanied by rakija (hard liqueur).
+It is meant to be cut thin enough so that you are able to see the Lovćen mountain through it, and the longer you chew it, the tastier it becomes.

 Homemade cheese is made in towns and villages across the Balkans, and Montenegro is no exception to that.